automorph-org/automorph/docs/Quickstart.md

 ### Dynamic client

-Call a remote API using JSON-RPC over HTTP(S) dynamically without an API trait.
+Call a remote API using JSON-RPC over HTTP(S) dynamically not using an API trait.

 ```scala
 import automorph.Default